Graphic pro-Israel ads make their way into children’s video games

 Apple AAPL.O and Alphabet's GOOGL.O Google, which police the apps on their in-house software platforms for iPhones and Android phones, respectively, referred questions back to the games' developers.

-Rules on advertisements vary by country, but in Britain - where Cassis and her son live - it's the Advertising Standards Authority that monitors publicity campaigns.
-The authority said that while it was not currently investigating any ads from the Israeli government, in general any publicity with graphic imagery should be "carefully targeted away from under-18s."
+Rules on advertisements vary by country, but in Britain - where Assis and her son live - it's the Advertising Standards Authority that monitors publicity campaigns.
+The authority said that while it was not currently investigating any ads from the Israeli government, in general any publicity should avoid "overly graphic" images and that such footage should be "carefully targeted away from under-18s."

 (Reporting by Raphael Satter in Washington, Sheila Dang and Katie Paul in New York; Editing by Ken Li and Lisa Shumaker)